With no less than five current iPhones and a few from prior years also in the line-up, picking an iPhone can be difficult. Fortunately, we can help.

 When you know which iPhone is right for your hands, consider the cost.
 Phones aren’t cheap, and an iPhone is typically the most premium of the bunch.

-New iPhones start from $1399 in Australia, while the Pro models start from $1849, providing a solid difference in what you need to choose between.
-With the iPhone Plus seemingly removed from the range, Apple only makes a 6.1 inch regular-sized model in three versions: the standard iPhone, the Pro iPhone, and a less expensive single-camera “e” model.
+New iPhones start from $1399 in Australia, while the Pro models start from $1999, providing a solid difference in what you need to choose between.
+With the iPhone Plus seemingly removed from the range, Apple’s only current standard models include a 6.3 inch regular-sized model in two versions: the standard iPhone and the Pro iPhone.
+Meanwhile, the less expensive single-camera “e” model.
 As such, your choice of size can be matched to your desire to save money or get the best technology.

 Ultimately, reading reviews will give you the best understanding of what makes those differences up, but as we learned year on year, the range of the iPhone is so solid, you’ll end up with a great phone regardless.